-Berklee’s Graduate Certificate in Music Education and Autism, part of the Berklee Institute for Arts Education and Special Needs (BIAESN), is designed for individuals who wish to gain specialized knowledge, skills, and experience in teaching music to students with autism and other disabilities, but do not wish to pursue a graduate degree.
-This program features innovative training both in and out of the classroom, including focused classroom learning experiences, hands-on teaching opportunities in the BIAESN, and a community of educators and scholars committed to providing quality music education to all students.
+Berklee’s Graduate Certificate in Music Education and Autism, part of the Berklee Institute for Accessible Arts Education (BIAAE), is designed for individuals who wish to gain specialized knowledge, skills, and experience in teaching music to students with autism and other disabilities, but do not wish to pursue a graduate degree.
+This program features innovative training both in and out of the classroom, including focused classroom learning experiences, hands-on teaching opportunities in the BIAAE, and a community of educators and scholars committed to providing quality music education to all students.

 Students will be guided in their studies by leaders in the field who are dedicated to making music accessible to all individuals.
 Berklee is a pioneer in the field of music education for students with disabilities.
 In addition to being the first conservatory to offer specialized educator training programs in this area, it was also the first to launch an institute devoted to this area.

-The BIAESN includes three main areas of work:
+The BIAAE includes three main areas of work:

 - Arts education programs for people of all ages with disabilities